dvdjg/mcp-office/README.md

 Why Office MCP?
 Forget the soul-crushing grind of manual Office tasks or wrestling with outdated COM scripts.
 Office MCP offers:
 - **Granular Control**: Fiddle with every paragraph, table, or embedded object like a pro.
 - **AI Superpowers**: FastMCP’s prompt system lets AI suggest styles, resolve conflicts, or even format code like it’s starring in a tech rom-com.
+Leverages advanced FastMCP features like `instructions`, `annotations`, `reportProgress`, `imageContent`/`audioContent`, `addPrompt`, and `requestSampling` for sophisticated AI interactions.
 - **Cross-Platform Glory**: Works with Office 365, desktop Office, and even Power Automate for workflow wizardry.
 - **Developer Love**: Type-safe, modular, and documented to make your coding sessions feel like a sunny day at the beach.
+Includes features like `addResourceTemplate` for easy extension.
 - **Rock-Solid**: >90% test coverage means it’s ready for your wildest automation adventures.
+Includes basic `authenticate` support.

 This README is your map to Office MCP mastery.
 Hit the **Quick Start** for instant action, then explore the **API Documentation**, **Word Use Cases** (with a side of humor), and **AI Interaction** for the full scoop.
 Let’s make Office automation fun again! 🎉